 One of the most famous of these dream experiments involved lab rats.
 These rats spent all day running in a maze.
 Scientists monitored the brain activity of the rats in the maze and compared it to the brain activity of the rats during REM sleep.
 What they found was that the same areas lit up in the rats’ brains, which meant that the rats were likely to be dreaming of the maze, and by comparing the data the researchers could figure out where exactly in the maze the rats had dreamed themselves.

-This suggested to the researchers that animals tend to dream like we do.
+This suggested to the researchers that animals tend to dream as we do.
 The rats dreamed about their day, just like you might find yourself back in the office in your dreams, even if you would rather have dreamed yourself someplace more exciting.
 Researchers at MIT concluded that animals have complex dreams, and they can remember and replay long sequences of events when they are asleep.

 What Do Dogs Dream About?